top of page

 Wada-juku

 Wada-juku was a lodging town established along Nakasendo in 1603.
-It is located 200km from Edo (now Tokyo).
+There are plenty of fascinating stories here.

 On the roof of Honjin, a total of 1,633 rocks are placed.
 Truly amazing!